nkadlil/Helmet-Detection/README.md

 7. `torch.cuda.device_count()`
 8. `torch.cuda.get_device_name(0)`

-## Jetson Nano Inference
+## Running the Inference
-1. Activate the environment.
+1. Activate the environment `source activate 'name env' `
-2. Cd into the yolov5 directory.
+2. Cd into your folder project and yolov5 directory.
 3. Copy the trained yolo file which is the pt file and paste into the "models" folder under the "Yolov5" directory.
 4. Run the inference: `python detect.py --weights ./models/model.pt --conf 0.45 --source 0`

 #model.pt is the name of the model
 #conf is the min confidence level for detection
 #source 0 will use the webcam
-#source image.jpg for image
+#source image.jpg for image inference
-#video.mp4 for video
+#source video.mp4 for video inference

 ## Appreciation
-Thank you for all the lecturers, facilitators, friends and family for helping me to develop the project.
+I would like to thank all lecturers, facilitators, friends and family for helping me to develop the project.
 Any kind of improvement or suggestions are most welcomed.